skrey/yellow-extensions/source/core/README.md

 If you want to adjust HTML, then change the layout.
 The default layout is defined in file `system/settings/system.ini`.
 A different layout can be defined in the [settings](#settings) at the top of each page, for example `Layout: default`.
 All layout files are stored in your `system/layouts` folder.
 There's an [API for developers](https://github.com/datenstrom/yellow-extensions/tree/master/source/help), for example to create your own navigation.

 If you want to adjust CSS, then change the theme.
 The default theme is defined in file `system/settings/system.ini`.
 A different theme can be defined in the [settings](#settings) at the top of each page, for example `Theme: stockholm`.
 Strictly speaking, themes consist not only of CSS but of multiple files.
-All resource files are stored in your `system/resources` folder.
+All theme files are stored in your `system/themes` folder.
 There are [themes](https://github.com/datenstrom/yellow-extensions#themes) to download.

 ## How to make a multilingual website